Morobo County: Demography

-Geri Boma

 Economy and livelihood

 Morobo County is located in the state of Central Equatoria.
 It is bounded to the north-west by Yei County, to the north-east by Lainya County, to the south-east by Uganda, and to the south-west by the Democratic Republic of the Congo.

 The county is located in South Sudan's greenbelt and has fertile soil, making it an ideal location for agricultural activities.
 Morobo County, according to FEWSNET (2018), is in the equatorial maize and cassava livelihoods zone.
 Groundnuts, sorghum, milt, banana, cassava, and maize are among the most common and marketable crops grown in the region, but farmers frequently struggle to obtain quality seeds due to trade and transportation issues.

 A REACH assessment in 2018 revealed that while 88% of the population had access to a functional market, 100% of the population was estimated to be receiving food aid, and 88% relied on subsistence agriculture to support their households.
 Furthermore, families in the area reported eating one meal per day on average.
 Due to "unsafe access to land," half of the population was reported to be food insecure.
 Aside from agricultural occupations, half of the population reported owning cattle.
-The county is also well-known for mineral extraction in South Sudan.
+The county is also well known for mineral extraction in South Sudan.
 According to a Cordaid report published in 2016, there were approximately 5,000 artisanal gold miners operating in the area, but it is unclear how much of this number has been impacted by the conflict.

+Climate

+Morobo has a tropical savanna climate (Köppen: Aw).
+It is warm every month with both a wet and dry season.
+The average annual temperature for Morobo is 29° degrees and there is about 981 mm of rain in a year.
+It is dry for 115 days a year with an average humidity of 68% and an UV-index of 6.